falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 `thread.cpu.system` | DOUBLE | The system CPU consumed by the thread in the last second.
 `thread.vmsize` | UINT64 | For the process main thread, this is the total virtual memory for the process (as kb).
 For the other threads, this field is zero.
 `thread.vmrss` | UINT64 | For the process main thread, this is the resident non-swapped memory for the process (as kb).
 For the other threads, this field is zero.
+`proc.stdin.type` | CHARBUF | The type of file descriptor 0, corresponding to stdin, of the process generating the event.
+`proc.stdout.type` | CHARBUF | The type of file descriptor 1, corresponding to stdout, of the process generating the event.
+`proc.stderr.type` | CHARBUF | The type of file descriptor 2, corresponding to stderr, of the process generating the event.
+`proc.stdin.name` | CHARBUF | The name of the file descriptor 0, corresponding to stdin, of the process generating the event.
+`proc.stdout.name` | CHARBUF | The name of the file descriptor 1, corresponding to stdout, of the process generating the event.
+`proc.stderr.name` | CHARBUF | The name of the file descriptor 2, corresponding to stderr, of the process generating the event.

 ### Field Class: user